 The programme will employ a blended learning approach, including online and residential learning.
 The online component of the programme will be highly engaging for participants, both supporting individual learning and creating a vibrant community of digital leaders.

-You are expected to commit to three to five hours of study per week and attend up to twelve days of in-person residential sessions spread across 12 months.
-The April 2018 cohort will meet for residential learning on the following dates:
+You are expected to commit to five to eight hours (sometimes up to 10-15 hours) of study per week and attend up to twelve days of in-person residential sessions spread across 12 months.
+The April 2019 cohort will meet for residential learning on the following dates:

 You are supported to immediately apply what you have learnt by carrying out a transformational change project within your organisation in parallel with taught modules.

 You are also supported both online and offline by a mentor network consisting of experienced academics and industry professionals.